 Where other Glock pistols tend to be a little thick to accommodate double-stack magazines, the G42 is much thinner as it uses a single stack magazine.
 A single-stack magazine tends to hold fewer rounds, and the Glock 42 magazines hold six rounds.
 With a chambered round, a shooter has a total of seven rounds ready to go.

 Standard sights are typical of Glock pistols: a white dot front sight with a white outlined rear sight.
+There are plenty of aftermarket night sights now on the market.
+I’ve assembled a list of Glock 42 night sights here.

 The suggested retail price of $475 is in the ballpark of what I would consider typical for this kind of handgun.
 Few guns sell at the manufacturer’s suggested price, so most people are picking them up for a lot less than that.